~History~

 Bells rang, drums beat---"The regulars are out!"
 Women gathered children and silver and fled to swamps.
 Men seized muskets and powder-horns.
 Other men mounted and rode off to other towns to carry the warning.

-Soon after Paul Revere arrived in Lexington with the warning that the Regulars were
+Soon after Paul Revere arrived in Lexington with the warning that the Regulars were coming out, local militia were rallying at the Buckman Tavern under the leadership of Captain John Parker. |

 The anxious men inside the tavern spoke, drank, some slept, and some may even had played checkers.
 The game of checkers was played throughout Britain, and eventually crossed the ocean to the new colonies in America.
 In the mother country this game known as checkers, for the checkerboard pattern on the game board, was becoming known as draughts (pronounced 'drafts'), because the game pieces were dragged or moved over the board, and by the turn of the eighteenth century, the name Draughts was in common use across all of Britain.
 However, in the American colonies, those who played the game still called it by its original name, checkers.
 Thus originated the divergence of the two names between what would become two separate countries.